Long Range Plan Results (updated 2 19 2019)

 Click here or on the image above to review the results of the recent Parish Communications Survey conducted during the summer of 2018.
 This includes the recommendations to our parish staff on how to enhance their individual and collective service to our parish community.

 In addition to the facilities scheduling enhancements, there are lots of facilities-related plans in place.
-During the Christmas break, there will be some much needed HVAC enhancements as we continue to act as good stewards and keep our campus in good repair.
-We will soon expand our columbarium and install a new sound system in the Parish Center.
-All of these enhancements and repairs are possible as a result of your generosity.
+During the 2018 Christmas break, some much needed HVAC enhancements were made as we continue to act as good stewards and keep our campus in good repair.
+In 2019, we will expand our columbarium and install a new sound system in the Parish Center.
+All of these enhancements and repairs are possible as a result of our parishioners' generosity.

 Parking issues have been at the forefront of our pastor's primary issues as well as our staff since before 2015 and the impact study.
 With the size of our parish, the number of Masses we celebrate routinely and the abundance of activities on our campus week in and week out, we always seem to deal with parking issues.
 Through an initiative from our Finance Council, a parking implementation committee met with a traffic engineering company in 2017.
 The firm analyzed our existing campus layout and proposed a plan to address parking and traffic flow on our campus.
-Taking into consideration the shifting local parish population due to the opening of the Holy Name of Jesus Cathedral, the new church at St. Mary Magdalene and the ongoing development of the Mother Teresa Mission, as well as city regulations regarding expanding parking spaces, the firm determined that our current focus should be primarily on traffic flow.
+Taking into consideration the shifting local parish populations mentioned above as well as city regulations regarding expanding parking spaces, the firm determined that our current focus should be primarily on traffic flow.
 The parking changes will be part of a larger long-term plan which will include completion of the appropriate meeting space referenced in the Facilities section above.
 We will share specifics of the planned changes to our parking flow as soon as they are available.

 The parking committee that was formed in 2017 made a conscious decision to combine the discussions and plans for parking and facilities changes since they are inextricably tied together.
 While assessing to possible moves to improve the parking lot experience at St. Michael, parishioner-owned Giant Development has offered to help St. Michael connect our two properties - the main campus with the Conference Center next door.
 This generous offer is being actively considered in conjunction with planned renovations for the Conference Center.
-Once final plans are made, we will provide a more comprehensive update.
+Once final plans are finalized, we will provide a more comprehensive update.
 Our sincere gratitude goes out to Giant Development for this generous offer as well as the growing number of projects they have completed on our campus over the last 18 months!

 There is lots more to come as we continue to implement our Long Range Plan, so stay tuned.
 Better yet, call the Stewardship Hotline (919-468-6180) or email email@example.com to learn how you can help!